-Warming up and cooling down are actually the segments of a workout that should be its beginning and its end.
-There is always a question: do you really need warming up and cooling down in your workouts?
+Warming up and cooling down are actually the segments of a workout that should be its beginning and end.
+However, there is always a question: do you really need warming up and cooling down in your workouts?

 Why is that question so frequently asked?
 Well, there are multiple reasons for such a question.
-One of those reasons is the fact that nowadays there are so many different approaches to this problem, though mostly about warming up.
-There are a lot less people questioning cooling down after workouts.
+One of those reasons is that nowadays, there are so many different approaches to this problem, though mostly about warming up.
+There are a lot fewer people questioning cooling down after workouts.

-We will speak about the importance of warming up and cooling down in the context of all the physical activities that are now days used to better your fitness, health and looks.
+We will speak about the importance of warming up and cooling down in the context of all the physical activities that are nowadays used to better your fitness, health, and looks.

-First, we have to know that warming up is not just aimless moving of the certain body parts without any real informations on why are we doing it in the first place, and cooling down is not just a walk to the locker room and in the shower or a drive to the pub for a drink after the workout.
+First, we have to know that warming up is not just aimless moving of certain body parts without any real pieces of information on why are we doing it in the first place, and cooling down is not just a walk to the locker room and in the shower or a drive to the pub for a drink after the workout.
 Things are far more complex and more demanding than that.

-Over the years there were many studies on the subject of warming up.
-The results that were gained were very different in so many things, so there are so many disagreements about the intensity and the very necessity of warming up.
+Over the years, there were many studies on the subject of warming up.
+The results that were gained were very different in so many things, so there are so many disagreements about the intensity and necessity of warming up.

 Warming Up Is Important

-To solve all the dilemmas at the beginning, we will tell you this warming up is an important part of the workout and it has numerous proven benefits for you and a very few negative effects, and that only for some specific segments of warm ups.
+To solve all the dilemmas initially, we will tell you that warming up is an important part of the workout.
+It has numerous proven benefits for you and a very few negative effects, and that only for some specific segments of warm-ups.

-Warm ups can’t be substituted with any other activity.
-It is confirmed that warming up has the best effects when it comes to strength training, durability training and elasticity while in other activities it has more good than bad effects.
+Warm-ups can’t be substituted with any other activity.
+It is confirmed that warming up has the best effects on strength training, durability training, and elasticity, while in other activities, it has more good than bad effects.